Kytami

-Kyla Tamiko LeBlanc (née Uyede), better known by her stage name Kytami, is a Canadian musician.
+Kyla Tamiko LeBlanc (née Uyede), better known by her stage name Kytami, is a Canadian musician, violinist, singer and rapper.
 Born in Vancouver, she started taking violin lessons at the age of three, and trained classically at the Vancouver Academy of Music from ages 3 to 17.
-At the age of 23 she started playing in a band at the Dubh Linn Gate Pub.
+At the age of 23, she started playing in a band at the Dubh Linn Gate Pub.
 In 2002 she moved back to Vancouver and recorded her first album Conflation.
-In 2006 she co-founded the group Delhi 2 Dublin, but left in late 2010 to continue pursuing her solo career.
+In 2006, she co-founded the group Delhi 2 Dublin, but left in late 2010 to continue pursuing her solo career.
 The "Kytami" stage name blends her first and middle names.
 She is of mixed Japanese, Filipino, and English descent.